-Here’s our recommendation for a basic cooler if you’re shopping on a budget.
-While the first few items in our list are basically portable fridge-freezer units, this Ivation product is a simpler electric car cooler that will keep your food and drinks cool, but not frozen.
+Here's our recommendation for a basic cooler if you're shopping on a budget.
+While the first few items in our list are basically portable fridge-freezer units, this Ivation product is a simpler electric car cooler that will keep your food and drinks cool but not frozen.

 This is a dual-power cooler that you can run on a 12-volt DC power source—like your vehicle’s cigarette lighter—or on 110-volt AC current with the included adapter for household outlets.
-Both adapters store in convenient compartments built into the lid.
+Both adapters stow in convenient compartments built into the lid.

-Ivation says this device will keep drinks as cool as 40 degrees F and can also keep food warm up 130 degrees F. However, those are its only settings; it can’t be set to any temperatures in between those points.
+Ivation says this device will keep drinks as cool as 40 degrees F and can also keep food warm up to 130 degrees F. However, those are its only settings; it can’t be set to any temperatures in between those points.
 The company also says this option will work best if you load it with drinks or food that has already been chilled or warmed up.
 As some buyers have noted, it will take a long time to cool or heat items from ambient temperature.